Asian American representation

 - Buying power growth in the U.S.

-There are currently 25.6 million Asian Americans and Pacific Islanders (AAPIs) living in the U.S., making up almost 8% of the total population.
+There are currently 25.1 million AANHPIs living in the U.S., making up almost 8% of the total population.
 (Source: 2021 U.S. Census Bureau)

-The majority of AAPIs are Chinese, South Asian Indian and Filipino, making up 22%, 20% and 18% of the total Asian American population, respectively.
-China and India have been the number one and number two sources of U.S. immigration
+The majority of AANHPIs are Chinese, South Asian Indian and Filipino, making up 22%, 20% and 18% of the total Asian American population, respectively.
+China and India have been the number two and number three sources of U.S. immigration.

-The largest Asian American populations are in the West and Northeast.
-Texas is a hotspot for growth, with five of the state’s cities in the list of top 10 areas for AAPI growth in the past decade.
-Frisco, TX saw the largest growth of the AAPI population—320% from 2010 to 2019.
+The largest Asian American populations are in the South and Northeast.
+Texas is a hotspot for growth, with two of the state’s cities in the list of top 10 areas for AAPI growth in the past five years.
+Austin, TX saw the largest growth of the AANHPI population—40.3% from 2016 to 2021.